tranter/raspberry-pi-qt-builds/README.md

 Note that if you want to do significant Qt development for the Raspberry Pi, it is generally recommended to set up a cross-compiled development environment running on a faster desktop computer.
 While more complex to initially set up, this will usually pay off in reduced build times.

-Also note that Raspbian Linux includes packages for Qt 5.7.1.
-If this version is new enough for you, you may want to use the official Raspbian/Debian Qt packages rather that the ones provided here.
+Also note that Raspberry Pi OS includes packages for Qt 5.11.3.
+If this version is new enough for you, you may want to use the official Raspberry Pi OS Qt packages rather than the ones provided here.

 # Features